statamic/docs/content/collections/extending-docs/control-panel.md

 </script>
 ```

+:::tip
-> You may of course change filenames and folder structure, and even your entire build process.
-The important thing is to compiled imported files with `Statamic::script()`
+You are welcome to customize the filenames and folder structure and even the entire build process.
+The only important thing is to import the compiled files with `Statamic::script()`.

 ## Adding control panel routes

 If you need to have custom routes for the control panel:

 1. Create a routes file.
 Name it whatever you want, for example: `routes/cp.php`
 2. Then push the routes by adding this to your `app/Providers/AppServiceProvider.php`:

     ```php
     use Illuminate\Support\Facades\Route;